awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 **Note**
 If prompted, grant permission to create the [Greengrass service role](service-role.md) and associate it with your AWS account in the current AWS Region\.
 This role allows AWS IoT Greengrass to access your resources in AWS services\.
 Only one Greengrass service role is required per AWS account, but it must be associated with your AWS account in each AWS Region where you use AWS IoT Greengrass\.

    The **Deployments** page shows the deployment timestamp, version ID, and status\.
-When completed, the deployment should show a **Successfully completed** status\.
+When completed, the deployment status is **Successfully completed**\.

    For troubleshooting help, see [Troubleshooting AWS IoT Greengrass](gg-troubleshooting.md)\.

 ## Test Local Resource Access<a name="lra-console-test-results"></a>

 Now you can verify whether the local resource access is configured correctly\.
-To test, you subscribe to the **LRA/test** topic and publish to the **invoke/LRAFunction** topic\.
+To test, you subscribe to the `LRA/test` topic and publish to the `invoke/LRAFunction` topic\.
 The test is successful if the Lambda function sends the expected payload to AWS IoT\.

 1. On the AWS IoT Core console home page, in the left pane, choose **Test**\.
 ![\[The left pane in the AWS IoT Core console with Test highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-test.png)

-1. In the **Subscriptions** section, use the following values:
+1. In the **Subscriptions** section, for **Subscription topic**, enter **LRA/test**\.
+For **MQTT payload display**, select **Display payloads as strings**\.
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/lra-console.html)

 1. Choose **Subscribe to topic**\.
 Your Lambda function publishes to the LRA/test topic\.
 ![\[The Subscriptions page with Subscribe to topic highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/lra-console/test-subscribe.png)

-1. In the **Publish** section, type **invoke/LRAFunction**, and then choose **Publish to topic** to invoke your Lambda function\.
+1. In the **Publish** section, enter **invoke/LRAFunction**, and then choose **Publish to topic** to invoke your Lambda function\.
 The test is successful if the page displays the function's three message payloads\.
 ![\[The Subscriptions page with the invoke/LRAFunction topic and Publish to topic highlighted, and test results with message data.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/lra-console/test-publish.png)

-You can see the test file that the Lambda creates by looking in the /src/LRAtest directory on the Greengrass core device\.
-Although the Lambda writes to a file in the /dest/LRAtest directory, that file is visible in the Lambda namespace only—you cant' see it in a regular Linux namespace\.
-However, any changes to the destination path are reflected in the source path on the actual file system\.
+The test file created by the Lambda function is in the `/src/LRAtest` directory on the Greengrass core device\.
+Although the Lambda function writes to a file in the `/dest/LRAtest` directory, that file is visible in the Lambda namespace only\.
+You can't see it in a regular Linux namespace\.
+Any changes to the destination path are reflected in the source path on the file system\.

 For troubleshooting help, see [Troubleshooting AWS IoT Greengrass](gg-troubleshooting.md)\.